benwrk/pure-blue-heart/README.md

 # Pure Blue Heart
 <img width="2387" height="1431" alt="image" src="https://github.com/user-attachments/assets/afea0d92-8305-4038-a9d5-82b2af1303d2" />

-A quick and dirty Polar H10 ECG monitor proof-of-concept built with pure HTML5 (plus Web Bluetooth API).
+A Polar H10 ECG and HRV monitor built with pure HTML5 (plus Web Bluetooth API).

-No installation required, pure client-side HTML5 code that runs directly in the browser.
-Only tested on Edge (Windows).
+No installation required as it is pure client-side HTML5 code that runs directly in your browser.
+Only tested on Chrome and Edge on Windows.

 ## Demo
 Use the GitHub Pages link in the repository's *About* section to give it a try.